About the Program

 No, we do not require any special computer skills.
 However, because of the nature of the program, you are expected to have basic computer skills such as file management and word processing.

 You may attempt up to two courses (6 credits).
-You need to consult with the Director of the program to select courses.
+You need to consult with the Program Coordinator to select courses.

 The Graduate Record Examination (GRE) or the Millers Analogies Test (MAT) is not required for admission for applicants who possess a GPA of 3.0 or higher.
 However, applicants interested in pursuing Stockton's Supervisory Endorsement must take the GRE or MAT.
 For more information about the GRE test visit www.gre.com.
 For more information about the MAT visit www.mileranalogies.com.